arne48/xiaomi_bridge/README.md

 Detailed information and how-tos for this library are available here, [http://playerstage.sourceforge.net/doc/Player-svn/player](http://playerstage.sourceforge.net/doc/Player-svn/player)

 ## Bridge Node
-The can be started on another computer in the same network as the the vacuum cleaner.
-It connects to the internally used player server for getting sensor data and commanding the robot to move.
+The node can be started on another computer in the same network as the vacuum cleaner.
+It connects to the internally used player server for getting sensor data and commanding the robot.

 ### Startup
 1. Make sure the RoboController is not running.